 Now, true enough the beer could have changed over the decades, that is possible, but I conclude finally that MSB’s beer was likely fairly low in alcohol but otherwise sound.
 If the beer was small beer of 1% or 2% abv, it probably didn’t taste great.
 Some reading who are familiar with non-alcoholic beer may see what I mean (useful as that article is, sometimes).
 Possibly the MSB beer was 3-4% abv, this at a time when ales and porter started at 5% and just went up from there, but I incline that it was very weak: see above the c.
 1900 ad for Mont des Cats table beer, this may well have been the kind of beer MSB brewed.

 One odd thing is that a few accounts of visits to MSB make no reference to beer or other alcohol at all.
-One states simply that the beverage was water.
+One describes the only beverage mentioned as water.
 Maybe MSB brewed at some times and not others, or in some years and not others, it is hard to say.

 I am not clear when brewing was abandoned at MSB, I’d think perhaps before the First World War.
 I hope MSB does make its own beer one day again.
 This would be most salutary from a number of standpoints, while to be sure it’s a decision that must be carefully thought.
 If MSB commences brewing, I would suggest it make an ale from all-English materials including the yeast.
 I wouldn’t use a Belgian yeast, in particular.
-Making a traditional English ale would honour much of the history in question: it was English brewing skill which was deployed at Melleray’s brewery in France from 1817.
-And it was English Benedictines who brought similar skills to Dieulouard Abbey in Lorraine, as I discussed here, and made English-style beer the renown of Lorraine for almost 200 years.
+Making a traditional English ale would honour much of the history in question: it was English brewing skill that was deployed at Melleray’s brewery in France in 1817.
+And English Benedictines brought similar skills to Dieulouard Abbey in Lorraine, as I discussed here, and made English-style beer the renown of Lorraine for almost 200 years.

-Further, the “Belgian taste” is familiar in the market today from the numerous Trappist beers available and other beers in that style.
+Further, the “Belgian taste” is familiar in the market today from the numerous Trappist beers, and other beers in that style, available in the market.
 I would do something different, strictly English, in particular, and no American hops, which seems consistent with early MSB brewing history.